Cyb3RGER/bfbb_ap_world/docs/setup_en.md

 - Place ``bfbb.apworld`` in ``custom_worlds`` of your AP installation.
 - Place the included files from the ``lib/`` folder into ``lib/`` of your AP installation.
-- Place the ISO in the root folder of your AP installation and make sure it's named ``Nickelodeon SpongeBob SquarePants - Battle for Bikini Bottom (USA).iso``.

 For more information about .apworlds see [here](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/apworld%20specification.md)